Decentralized Coded Caching Attains Order-Optimal Memory-Rate Tradeoff: Extensions

 In the placement phase, we simply treat each segment as a file.
 We apply the placement procedure of Algorithm~\ref{alg:1}.
 For the delivery phase, consider an initial request $d_1$ from user one, say for file $A$.
 The server responds by starting delivery of the first segment $A^{(1)}$ of file $A$.
 Meanwhile, assume that user two requests file $d_2$, say $B$, as shown in Fig.~\ref{fig:segments}.
 The server puts the request of user two on hold, and completes the delivery of $A^{(1)}$ for user one.
 It then starts to deliver the second segment $A^{(2)}$ of $A$ and the first segment $B^{(1)}$ of $B$ using the delivery procedure of Algorithm~\ref{alg:1} for two users.
 Delivery of the next segments $A^{(3)}$ and $B^{(2)}$ is handled similarly.
 Assume that at this point user three requests file $d_3$, say $C$, as shown in Fig.~\ref{fig:segments}.
 After completing the current delivery phase, the server reacts to this request by delivering $A^{(4)}$, $B^{(3)}$, and $C^{(1)}$ to users one, two, and three, respectively, using the delivery procedure of Algorithm~\ref{alg:1} for three users.
 The process continues in the same manner as depicted in Fig.~\ref{fig:segments}.

 We note that users two and three experience delays of $\Delta_2$ and $\Delta_3$ as shown in the figure.
 The maximum delay depends on the size of the segments.
-Therefore, segment size, or equivalently the value of $J$, can be adjusted to ensure that this delay is tolerable.
+Therefore, segment size, or equivalently the value of $J$, can be adjusted to ensure that this delay is tolerable (while keeping the segment size large enough to ensure that the law of large number applies as discussed in Example~\ref{eg:illustration} in Section~\ref{sec:main_proposed}).

 We point out that the number of effective users in the system varies throughout the delivery phase.
 Due to its decentralized nature, the proposed caching algorithm is close to optimal for any value of users as discussed in Remark~\ref{rem:knownK}.
 This is instrumental for the segmentation approach just discussed to be efficient.